 What is Mailgun?

-While the setup for Mailgun is can require more time than some other mailer options, these steps are what allow it to be such a reliable email delivery service.
+While the setup for Mailgun can require more time than some other mailers, these steps are what allow it to be such a reliable email delivery service.

-Another important consideration when choosing a mailer is what you’d like your From Email to be.
-The From Email is the email address that emails appear to be sent from (the “sender”).
-Mailgun generally works fine with any From Email, however we recommend using a domain-specific email address (ie firstname.lastname@example.org) for most reliable email delivery.
+- From Email Requirements: Mailgun generally works fine with any From Email.
+However, we recommend using a domain-specific email address (for instance, [email protected]) for the most reliable email delivery.

 Note: Would you like our team to do this setup for you?
 With White Glove Setup, we’ll do all configuration and testing for the Mailgun mailer on your site.